DavyMaddelein/pepshell/README.md

 ----

 ## Usage
-See the [wiki](https://github.com/compomics/thermo-msf-parser/wiki) for additional information on how to use *Thermo MSF Parser*.
+See the [wiki](https://github.com/compomics/thermo-msf-parser/wiki) for additional information on how to use Pepshell.

 [Go to top of page](#pepshell)